FAQ

 WILDLIFE & ACTIVITIES

-Yes.
-Walks are only conducted under strict safety protocols with both a Lead and Backup Trails Guide, both armed and experienced.
+Yes, as one walks under guidance of a professional guide.
+At Kruger Untamed, walks are only conducted under strict safety protocols with both a Lead and Backup Trails Guide, both armed and experienced.

 CAMP LIFE